- Life threatening hemorrhage that cannot be controlled by other means.

 - Document the procedure, time and result (success) on/with the PCR.

 - Maintain knowledge of the indications, contraindications, technique, and possible complications of the procedure.
-Assessment of this knowledge may be accomplished via quality assurance mechanisms, classroom demonstrations, skills stations, or other mechanisms as deemed appropriate by the Greenville County EMS system.
+Assessment of this knowledge may be accomplished via quality assurance mechanisms, classroom demonstrations, skills stations, or other mechanisms as deemed appropriate by medical control.